US Army Bicycles

 Note

-Huffman frame
+Huffman frames

 Westfield Columbia Front Sprocket Variations...